Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 **Where to download?**
 I downloaded their date (access [here](http://viaf.org/viaf/data/ ) ).
-The txt.gz file is 1,33 GB and when its unzipped the csv file is 9,37 GB.
-In another notebook I simplified this file by getting the rows that only contained "en.wikipedia.org" as a string.
-Because most authors have a wikipedia page.
+The unzipped "txt.gz" file is 9,37 GB.
+When I observed the VIAF dataset, I realised that most contemporary writers had a wikipedia page.
+So I eliminated all the rows that didn't include a wiki link.

-This method ofcourse has limitations such as eliminating authors that doesnt have a wikipedi page or who has it but is in another language.
-So this can and should be improved.
-But at least this way I deacresed the file size (from ~ 9 GB) to ~ 94 MB.
+Obviously a problematic approach as there might be many authors in my dataset without a wiki page.
+But nevertheless this helped me to deacresed the file size from ~ 9 GB to ~ 94 MB.

 ## 3. Finding the Nature History Writers
 There are many book retailer webpages with decent categorisarion of millions of books.
 So creating a book dataset with author names and book titles is relatively easy.
 I used [Book Depository](https://www.bookdepository.com/category/2985/Natural-History/browse/viewmode/all?page=2) and scraped its pages with python.

-They have a category called  "Natural History" perfect.
+They have a category called  "Natural History".
+Perfect.
 I fetched all the books under this category.
 The result was ~ 10,000 books with titles, authors and publishing year.
-I filtered the result to only get the natural history books that were published between "2021 - Present" which yielded ~ 12,500 books.
+I filtered the result to only get the natural history books that were published between "2021 - Present" which yielded ~ 1,230 books.

 There are no gender identity information for authors in Book Depository nor in similar platforms.
 And this is why I need VIAF dataset.

 ## 4. Code Workflow
 - Import & edit the Book Depository data
 - Import & edit the VIAF data
-- Cross check and match if an author listed in the Book Depository data exists in VIAF data.
+- Cross check and match if an author listed in the Book Depository data exists in VIAF dataset.
 - If yes: Go to authors page and get their gender info
 - If no:  Try to predict the authors' gender from their first name by using Natural Language Toolkit
 - Summarise the findings